chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - Rural models: 21 GB RAM, ~30-45 minutes (with 50 parallel jobs)
 - Urban models: 60 GB RAM, ~2.5-4 hours (with 50 parallel jobs)

-- **Software**: R version 4.2, SLURM job scheduler for cluster computing.

-- **Runtime Notes**: Our analysis uses 2,128,234 urban and 801,771 rural block-group observations from 2005-2020.
-Running models sequentially would require ~21 hours (rural areas) and ~125 hours (urban areas), making cluster computing essential for our analysis.
+**Runtime Notes:** Our data contain 2,128,234 urban and 801,771 rural block-group observations from 2005-2020.
+Running models sequentially require ~21 hours (rural areas) and ~125 hours (urban areas), making cluster computing essential for our analysis.
 Researchers with smaller datasets may find the approach feasible on standard computing resources.
 Runtimes will also vary with machine learning algorithm, tuning, and training strategies employed.

+**Approximate storage space needed:** ~150 GB to store data and output files

 ### Required R Packages